keunlee/amq-streams-broker-authorization-sample/README.md

 5) click `save`, then click `Synchronize all users`

-NOTE: All defined LDAP users in this example have password: `pass`
+> All defined LDAP users in this example have password: `pass`

 ## Import LDAP Groups